What does it take to move from CMO to CRO?

 CRO is the new CMO

-The CMO functions in the capacity of the Chief Revenue Officer (CRO) when the CMO takes an active role in revenue generation and strategy.
+The CMO works in the capacity of the Chief Revenue Officer (CRO) when CMO takes an active role in revenue generation and strategy.
 The CRO is a sales and marketing leader who can promote lasting growth and sustain scalable revenue generation.

 The CRO of a tech company in Silicon Valley describes the role of the CRO.

-Given the evolving role of CMOs and their expanded capacity as CROs, CEOs also have the responsibility to support their initiatives and play an active role in ensuring that larger business goals are achieved.
+CEOs also have the responsibility to support their initiatives and play an active role in ensuring that the main business goals achieved.
 The CEOs can greatly help their CROs attain success by empowering them and getting involved in what they do.

-CEOs could develop an interest in understanding customer experience as well as the technology, channels, segmentation approaches, and consumer behavior studies that are relevant to it.
+They must develop an understanding of customer experience as well as technology, channels, segmentation approaches, and consumer behavior.
 CEOs are in the position to back the CROs’ projects and develop the right internal connections for the CROs to see their visions through completion.
 They could promote impactful relationships between CROs and the other key leaders of their organization.
 Finally, CEOs are a major driver in effecting revolutionary change in the business.
-When the goal is as big as transforming the entire organization and modeling it around optimum revenue performance, the CEOs undoubtedly holds the most important lever.
+When the goal is as big as transforming the entire organization and modeling it around for optimum revenue performance.
+The CEOs undoubtedly holds the most important lever.

 You can follow our company on LinkedIn or subscribe to our blog Think Tank to stay abreast of the latest insights on how to power your revenue performance.